boqyo/slss.programming-2023/Notes/Conditionals.md

-Imagine that you want your code to do something only if a certain condition is met
+czxImagine that you want your code to do something only if a certain condition is met

 We can do this using conditionals
 When we use a conditional, we create branches of code